thisdata/thisdata-php/README.md

 When a sensitive action is about to occur, perhaps before finalizing the log-in process, you can verify that the user is who they say they are, and check the risk that their account is being impersonated by an attacker.
-If they present a medium or high risk, force them to prove a two-factor authentication code.
+If they present a medium or high risk, force them to provide a two-factor authentication code.

 ```php